 Aclaris Therapeutics, Inc. was incorporated under the laws of the State of Delaware in 2012.
-On July 17, 2015, Aclaris Therapeutics International Limited ("ATIL") was established under the laws of the United Kingdom as a whollyowned subsidiary of Aclaris Therapeutics, Inc. On March 24, 2016, Vixen Pharmaceuticals, Inc. ("Vixen") became a whollyowned subsidiary of Aclaris Therapeutics, Inc. (see Note 12).
-Aclaris Therapeutics, Inc., together with ATIL and Vixen, are referred to collectively as the "Company".
-The Company is a clinical-stage biotechnology company focused on identifying, developing and commercializing innovative and differentiated drugs to address significant unmet needs in dermatology.
-The Company's lead drug candidate, A-101 40% Topical Solution, is a proprietary high-concentration formulation of hydrogen peroxide topical solution that the Company is developing as a prescription treatment for seborrheic keratosis ("SK"), a common non-malignant skin tumor.
-The Company has completed three Phase 3 clinical trials of A-101 40% Topical Solution in patients with SK, and submitted a New Drug Application ("NDA") to the U.S. Food and Drug Administration ("FDA") in February 2017.
+In July 2015, Aclaris Therapeutics International Limited ("ATIL") was established under the laws of the United Kingdom as a wholly-owned subsidiary of Aclaris Therapeutics, Inc. In March 2016, Vixen Pharmaceuticals, Inc. ("Vixen") became a wholly-owned subsidiary of Aclaris Therapeutics, Inc. (see Note 12).
+In August 2017, Confluence Life Sciences Inc. ("Confluence") was acquired by Aclaris Therapeutics, Inc. and became a wholly-owned subsidiary thereof (see Note 3).
+Aclaris Therapeutics, Inc., ATIL, Vixen and Confluence are referred to collectively as the "Company".
+The Company is a dermatologist-led biopharmaceutical company focused on identifying, developing and commercializing innovative and differentiated therapies to address significant unmet needs in medical and aesthetic dermatology.
+The Company's lead drug, ESKATA (Hydrogen Peroxide) Topical Solution, 40% (w/w) ("ESKATA"), is a proprietary high-concentration formulation of hydrogen peroxide that the Company is commercializing as a prescription treatment for raised seborrheic keratosis ("SK"), a common non-malignant skin tumor.
+In February 2017, the Company submitted a New Drug Application ("NDA") for ESKATA to the U.S. Food and Drug Administration ("FDA").
+The NDA was approved by the FDA in December 2017.